santis1001/Employee-Manager/README.md

 **`addDepartment(db, data)`**

-This funtion recieves the db and data parameter, the db has the connection instance, and the data contains the Department information necessary to add a new Department using the query with the data content.
+This function receives the `db` and `data` parameters.
+The `db` parameter contains the connection instance, and the `data` parameter contains the department information necessary to add a new department.
+It uses the provided query along with the data content to execute the query and add a new department to the database.

 Query: `INSERT INTO department (department_name) VALUES (?);`

 ```js